pattjoshi/interview-Q-A/SdAns.md

 # 10. Inline conditional expressions:

 - Inline conditional expressions in JSX allow rendering different content based on a condition.
--  The syntax involves using the ternary operator, for example: {isLogged ? <LoggedInComponent /> : <LoggedOutComponent />}.
+-  The syntax involves using the ternary operator, for example: {isLogged? <LoggedInComponent /> : <LoggedOutComponent />}.

 # 11. React uses virtual DOM or real DOM?